mrlhasang18/Data-structure-and-Algorithms-in-python/README.md

 <h3 >What is Data structure and Algorithms ?</h2>
 <h5>
   - Algorithms : set of instructions that solve a problem. <br>
-  - Data structure: hold and manipulate data when we execute an alogrithm.
+  - Data structure: hold and manipulate data when we execute an alogrithm
 </h5>